 Johnny was a victim… JS 12/82

-Yesterday December 8th marked the 33rd anniversary of the tragic death of Beatle John Lennon who was slain by a deranged fan outside his home at the Dakota Apartments in New York City in 1980.
+Today, December 8, marks the 34th anniversary of the tragic death of Beatle John Lennon who was slain by a deranged fan outside his home at the Dakota Apartments in New York City in 1980.
 It’s hard to believe he’s been gone so long.
 Lennon, renowned musician, artist and peace activist, was returning home late that night from a recording studio where he and Yoko had been putting finishing touches on their new album “Double fantasy” his first new release in nearly five years.
 His death was a tragic loss for us all.

 His death like that of John Kennedy is one of those moments in time where you remember exactly where and what you were doing when you heard the news.
 I was at home that fateful Monday night, 12/8/1980, watching the New England Patriots and Miami Dolphins on Monday Night Football, when Howard Cosell suddenly interrupted the play by play regular broadcast and somberly informed viewers of Lennon’s death.
 Ironically on another Monday night six years before, Lennon surprised Cosell by joining him in the broadcast booth where they engaged in an impromptu interview.
 It was a very fun-filled exchange.
 This time however what Cosell had to say was tragically shocking.